Leniolabs/promptwizard/README.md

     generation:

         number: """The number of prompts you are going to evaluate.
 You need to provide this key value only if you are going to generate the prompts.
 Indicate the quantity of prompts you want to generate.
 Please provide a minimum number of 4 prompts.
 If you do not define this key by default, 4 prompts will be created."""

         constraints: """If you are going to generate prompts, this optional feature allows you to add special characteristics to the prompts that will be generated.
-For example, if you want prompts with a maximum length of 50 characters, simply complete with
-            'Generate prompts with a maximum length of 50 characters'.
+For example, if you want prompts with a maximum length of 50 characters, simply complete with 'Generate prompts with a maximum length of 50 characters'.
 If you don't want to use it, you don't need to have this key defined."""

-        description: """Here is the description of the type of task that summarizes the test cases."""
+        description: """Here is the description of the type of task that summarizes the test cases.
+If you use the 'Elo' method you mustn't use this field."""

+        best_prompts: """The number of prompts you want to iterate over and on which you want to highlight the final results. the value must be between 2 and the number of prompts you provide (or generate) minus one.
+If you do not define this value the default value will be 2."""

         model: